 Engage in the business of peddling on any sidewalk or along any street within 60 feet of a bus stop.
 For purposes of this section, the words "bus stop" shall include the sidewalk and the adjoining street where there is a designated bus stop.

 Sell food, drinks, ice cream, confections or other items for immediate consumption unless the peddler has available for public use a litter receptacle which shall be clearly marked and maintained for his customers' use; nor shall any peddler leave any location without first picking up, removing and disposing of any trash or refuse remaining from the sales made by him; nor shall any person sell food, drinks, ice cream, confections or other food items for consumption without having first received any permit or license required by the Town or the Board of Health for food handling.

 Leave any cart unattended at any time or place or leave the same overnight on any sidewalk.

-Licenses issued under the provisions of this chapter may be revoked by the Town Council, after notice and hearing, for any of the following causes:
+Licenses issued under the provisions of this article may be revoked by the Town Council, after notice and hearing, for any of the following causes:

 Fraud, misrepresentation or false statement contained in the application for license.